 While some people define adventure as bungee jumping major landmarks, skydiving, or other extreme sports, adventure can be as simple as doing something you never dreamed you would, or traveling to somewhere you were always fearful of going.

-During our early dating days, we were always long distance – he in the Netherlands and me in Sacramento, CA. We’d often meet up in different places to see each other, allowing us to also travel together.
+During our initial dating days, we were always long distance – he in Europe and me in California.
+We’d often meet up in different places to see each other, allowing us to also travel together.
 It really changed the way I traveled as we would often hit a number of countries on day trips or short weekend trips since Europe is extremely easy for overland travel.

 Leave Your Fears and Baggage Behind

 The No Checked Bags is literal and a play on words obviously.
-Now that I live in Asia, I tend to take a lot of long weekend trips to various places that don’t require me to pack two suitcases (although I still admit to taking 4-5 pairs of shoes for four days!)
+While I was living in Asia, I did a lot of long weekend trips to various places that didn’t require me to pack two suitcases (although I still admit to taking 4-5 pairs of shoes for four days!)

 It is also my own emotional baggage – I’m working to break down my own preconceived notions and fears about travel and places that may be perceived dangerous.
 Travel is a personal journey and has really helped me grow as a person.
 While pushing boundaries for some may be that next extreme sport, for many of us, it’s overcoming simple obstacles that keep us from seeing the places we want.

 Reflecting on my own travels over the past five years, I’ve grown leaps and bounds.
 I’ve visited countries I would’ve never set foot in, eaten foods that make most people gag, and learned to adapt and not freak out when problems arise in foreign countries.